ekpoitoro1/project-_report/README.md

-# BANK COSTUMER DATA ANALYSIS
+# BANK CUSTOMER DATA ANALYSIS

 # Executive Summary

 This analysis investigates the data set for insights into customer behavior, financial standing, and engagement patterns.
 Major metrics such as churn rate, customer segmentation, and behavioral trends are used to support strategic recommendations.
-Analysis and visualization of this data set were carried out using Jupyter, which included the importation of Libraries, Data profiling, cleaning, and data analysis
+Analysis and visualization of this data set were carried out using Jupyter.
+The analysis involved the importation of Libraries, Data profiling, cleaning, and data analysis

 # Objectives
 The objective of this analysis is to understand the demographic and financial characteristics of the bank's customers, identify trends and patterns in customer engagement, and highlight potential areas for business improvement.

 # Introduction
 This report gives responses to some relevant business questions as well as insights and findings into a Bank Customer data set.
 The data set was profiled, cleaned, and duplicates were removed.
-Some Columns were renamed, others were added, while some columns were dropped.
+Some Columns were renamed, a few columns were added, while some columns were dropped.

 # Data Overview

 The dataset was in CSV. format.
 The data set that was provided had two sheets (Customer Info and Account Info).
-Data Libraries were imported.
 A Data Dictionary was also provided, which captures information about the data set.
 The Customer Info contained 10001 rows and 8 columns (CustomerId, Surname, CreditScore, Geography, Gender, Age, Tenure	EstimatedSalary), while the Account Info contained 10002 rows and 7 columns ( CustomerId, Balance, NumOfProducts, HasCrCard, Tenure, IsActiveMember, Exited).
 The customer Info data set had 1 duplicate, while the Account Info data set had 2 duplicates.
 They were 6 null rows in the data set.

 <img width="674" height="333" alt="image" src="https://github.com/user-attachments/assets/b4d869e7-cc95-4b0c-9c93-7754928797f2" />